-- 1) One and one-half (1/2) times straight-time rate for all hours worked over a 40hour in a 7-day authorized workweek for non-exempt employees. - 2) One and one-half (1/2) times straight-time rate for all hours worked over 80 in a 14-day pay period for sworn police officers. - 3) One and one-half (11⁄2) times straight-time rate for all hours worked over 182 in a 24-day work period for firefighters.
+- 1) One and one-half (11⁄2) times straight-time rate for all hours worked over a 40-hour in a 7-day authorized workweek for non-exempt employees. - 2) One and one-half (11⁄2) times straight-time rate for all hours worked over 80 in a 14-day pay period for sworn police officers. - 3) One and one-half (11⁄2) times straight-time rate for all hours worked over 182 in a 24-day work period for firefighters.

 When a non-exempt employee accumulates hours in excess of the standard pay-period (40, 80, or 182 hours) with a combination of worked time and leave time, they will be paid straight time for all hours during the pay period.
-If the employee actually physically works hours in excess of the standard pay period, those excess hours worked will be paid at one and one-half ( $1\frac{1}{2}$ ) times straight time.
+(See Section 512 for exceptions.)
+If the employee actually physically works hours in excess of the standard pay period, those excess hours worked will be paid at one and one-half (11⁄2) times straight time.